 Moody Blues - The surprising number of call-in votes for the Moodies on hard rock/heavy metal champion Eddie Trunk's SiriusXM Volume show on November 2 was telling.
 It underscored the general consensus that these British prog/art-rock masters are wildly overdue, and further, that this is understood by an audience demographic galaxies away from the Moody Blues' orbit.
 Expect the Rock Hall votership to feel the same.

 Rage Against the Machine - It seems strange, but a certain subset of voting might be between these guys and Radiohead.
-Thom Yorke is blasé about the Rock Hall (he'd "probably" show), while Rage guitar wizard Tom Morello is quite invested in the institution, being a nomination committee member.
+Thom Yorke and company are blasé about the Rock Hall, while Rage guitar wizard Tom Morello is quite invested in the institution, being a nomination committee member.
 Morello would enthusiastically kick out the revolutionary jams, ideally with RATM frontman Zack de la Rocha — a reunion that would light up Public Hall with thunderous rebellion well-suited for today's political climate.
 (It's admittedly risky to leave Radiohead out of these predictions, but there's a prevailing sense they don't care that much, and neither should voters, at least this year.
 They'll get in eventually.)